How much mortgage can I afford?

 Most financial advisers agree that people should spend no more than 28 percent of their gross monthly income on housing expenses and no more than 36 percent on total debt — that includes housing as well as things like student loans, car expenses and credit card payments.
 The 28/36 percent rule is the tried-and-true home affordability rule that establishes a baseline for what you can afford to pay every month.

-Depending on where you live, your annual income could be more than enough to cover a mortgage or it could fall short.
+Depending on where you live and how much you earn, your annual income could be more than enough to cover a mortgage or it could fall short.
 Knowing what you can afford can help you take financially sound next steps.
 The last thing you want to do is jump into a 30-year home loan that’s too expensive for your budget, even if you can find a lender willing to underwrite the mortgage.

 How to determine how much house you can afford

-Your housing budget will be determined partly by the terms of your mortgage, so in addition to doing an accurate calculation of your existing expenses, it’s important to get an accurate picture of your loan terms.
+Your housing budget will be determined partly by the terms of your mortgage, so in addition to doing an accurate calculation of your existing expenses, it’s important to get an accurate picture of your loan terms and shop around to different lenders to find the best offer.

 Lenders tend to give the lowest rates to people with the highest credit scores, lowest debt and substantial down payments.

 It’s a good idea to get your credit in order before you apply for a mortgage.
 First, check your credit report at one of the big three agencies: Equifax, Experian, and TransUnion.
-You can get one free copy per agency per year (go to annualcreditreport.com).
-Carefully review your report and note any incorrect information as well as negative marks.
+You can get one free copy per agency per year at annualcreditreport.com.
+Carefully review your report and note any incorrect information and negative factors.

-If you find mistakes on your report, be sure to alert the credit reporting agency immediately.
+If you find mistakes on your report, be sure to alert the credit reporting agency right away.
 Be aware, you might have to prove that the claims are wrong by providing payment history or other evidence.
-If it’s a case of identity fraud, then you will have to file a fraud report with your local police department.
+If it’s a case of identity fraud, then you will have to file a report with your local police department.

 Your debt-to-income ratio, or DTI, compares your monthly income to your monthly debt.
 People with high debt relative to their income will have a higher DTI, and vice versa.
 This is an important number because it shows borrowers your bandwidth to assume more debt.
 The higher your DTI, the harder it will be to get a mortgage — much less a good interest rate.
 Many lenders won’t consider a borrower with a DTI above 43 percent.